On quasi-Hermitian varieties in even characteristic and related orthogonal arrays: Preliminaries on BM quasi-Hermitian varieties in , even

 \section{Preliminaries on BM quasi-Hermitian varieties in $\PG(3,q^2)$, $q$ even}

-Throughout the remainder of the paper we shall assume that $q$ is a power of $2$.
-Let $a\in\GF{q^2}^*$ and $b \in\GF{q^2}\setminus\GF{q}$.
+Let $q>2$ be an even prime power, $a\in\GF{q^2}^*$ and $b \in\GF{q^2}\setminus\GF{q}$.
 In the present section we first determine the number of lines through a point of $\cB_{a,b}$ with equation \eqref{eq:bab} which are contained in $\cB_{a,b}$, next we deduce some related combinatorial properties of the BM quasi-Hermitian variety $\cM_{a,b}$ (see \eqref{mab}) and some information about the stabilizer of $\cM_{a,b}$ in the projective linear group $\PGL{4}{q^2}$.